radixdlt/desktop-wallet/README.md

 ## How to use

-Install EditoConfig plugin for your editor, to keep the formating consistent [http://editorconfig.org/](http://editorconfig.org/)
+Install [EditorConfig plugin](http://editorconfig.org/) for your editor, to keep the formating consistent.

-Use [yarn](https://yarnpkg.com/en/) instead of [npm](https://www.npmjs.com/) for increased speed
+Use [yarn](https://yarnpkg.com/en/) instead of [npm](https://www.npmjs.com/) for increased speed.

 ### First time setup